azcarriqui77/split_vcf_by_sample/README.md

-# split_vcf_by_sample
+# Split multi-sample VCF by file
 This repository holds a .sh script for splitting a multi-sample VCF file by sample ID, keeping all the remaining features and data of the SNP.
+It also contains a .py file that cleans the VCF file of possible format mistakes (e.g. unallowed characters).